hsldymq/generator-go/README.md

     // This will print 5 3 1 -1 -3 -5
     // When iterating in reverse, you still need to provide a positive step value, so you don't need to adjust the sign of the step based on the direction of the iteration.
+    // This is another difference from Python's range function, which requires a negative step value when iterating in reverse.
-    // If you provide a step of 0 or a negative number, RangeStep will not yield any values, this is different from the range function in Python. for v := range goiter.RangeStep(5, -5, 2) {
+    // So if you provide a step of 0 or a negative number, RangeStep will not yield any values, for v := range goiter.RangeStep(5, -5, 2) {
         fmt.Printf("%d ", v)
     }